matthewclegg/partialCI/README.md

 For this fit, the proportion of variance attributable to the mean reverting component is 66.2%, and the half life of mean reversion is about 2.2 days.

-Please feel free to write to me if you have questions or suggestions.
+Please feel free to write to us if you have questions or suggestions.

 Matthew Clegg
 matthewcleggphd@gmail.com

-Jan 7, 2016
+Christopher Krauss
+christopher.krauss@fau.de

+Jonas Rende
+jonas.rende@fau.de

+Feb 13, 2017